 COVID-19 (coronavirus) – New Guidance for Pet Carers

-UPDATE – As of Monday 30th March patients with urgent or emergency appointments will be seen at the hospital only.
+UPDATE – As of Monday 30th March patients with urgent or emergency appointments only will be seen at the hospital.
 For check-up and non-urgent appointments, these will be conducted by telephone.
 If you have an appointment booked with us, our Customer Care Team will be in touch to provide you guidance.

 Our dedicated COVID-19 Taskforce have reviewed and adjusted the special measures we are taking in order to maintain the safety of our team and pet carers.
 These updated measures will enable us to safely and effectively care for your pets during this time.
 We kindly ask for all our pet carers and community members to read and take note of the updated guidance available below.